 - assist with preparation of a proposal for a general meeting resolution on election of auditors as well as decision relating to fees to auditors

-- ensure that the Group's nine-month report is reviewed by the Group's auditor
+- ensure that the Group's Interim Report for January-June is reviewed by the Group's auditor

 - discuss and prepare Board decisions regarding risk, sustainability and internal control.